rmarji/AI-Principles-Book/content/chapters/chapter-3.md

 ### Context Needs by Agent Type

-Before diving into selection principles, it is worth noting that different agent types have distinct context requirements—a direct application of Chapter 2's lessons.
+Before diving into selection principles, it is worth noting that different agent types have distinct context requirements-a direct application of Chapter 2's lessons.
 Understanding these requirements helps you invest context appropriately:

 **Research Agents** require clarity about what questions matter and what sources are credible.
 Provide context about your industry, competitive landscape, and decision-making timeline.